Whiley/RFCs/text/0000-generics.md

   * **Generic Method Type/Generic Function Type:**  Any function or method type with at least one generic paramter
   * **Generic Arity:** The number of generic parameters required for a generic method or function.
 Zero for normal methods and functions
   * **Generic Expansion:** The compile time operation that converts uses of generic functions/methods into their instatiation and use.
-  * **Generic Instantiation:** The non-genric instantiation (i.e. the normal function) that results from generic expansion.
+  * **Generic Instantiation:** The non-generic instantiation (i.e. the normal function) that results from generic expansion.
   * **Type Abstraction:** The `<G,H>` part of a function/method signature
   * **Type Application:** The `<G,H>` part of a function/method call
-  * **Generic Foreign Fucntion:** Any foreign function with a generic arity greater than 0.
+  * **Generic Foreign Function:** Any foreign function with a generic arity greater than 0.

 # Drawbacks and Limitations